Comprehensions and Generator expressions

 return names

-# using 'filter' function
+# using the 'filter' function

 def remove_dunder(obj):